lostjared/Acid.Cam.v2.OSX/README.md

 View Facebook page for Information and  sample videos: http://facebook.com/AcidCam

-View this YouTube playlist for videos created with this software

 OpenCV3_4_1 (Newest)  Version is on the master branch  now, to use the old 2.4  version switch to oldmacosx branch or for OpenCV 3 go to OpenCV3.